- To cancel is defined as to delete or make invalid.

-Origin: ME cancellen < Anglo-Fr canceler < LL cancellare, to strike out, cancel < L, to make resemble a lattice < cancelli, pl. of cancellus, lattice, grating, dim. of cancer, crossed bars, lattice, dissimilated ; from carcer, prison
+Origin: Middle English cancellen ; from Anglo-French canceler ; from Late Latin cancellare, to strike out, cancel ; from Classical Latin to make resemble a lattice ; from cancelli, plural of cancellus, lattice, grating, diminutive of cancer, crossed bars, lattice, dissimilated ; from carcer, prison

 verb can·celed also can·celled, can·cel·ing also can·cel·ling, can·cels also can·cels verb, transitive

 - To cross out with lines or other markings.
 See Synonyms at erase.

 - To annul or invalidate.

 - To mark or perforate (a postage stamp or check, for example) to indicate that it may not be used again.